 So what are we comparing?

 Free BSD and Linux have a lot in common, which makes it is difficult for users to differentiate between FreeBSD and Linux.
-The beauty about both the platforms is that they are developed on an open-source technology, which means that you can practically view and modify the source code and customize the OS as per your requirements.
+The beauty of both the platforms is that they are developed on an open-source technology, which means that you can practically view and modify the source code and customize the OS as per your requirements.

 A straight comparison between both the operating systems is going to be a challenge as the two operating systems are more alike than different.
 However, there are some entities in which they differ.
 Here are some of the differences discussed in detail to help you develop a better understanding of both.